isomerpages/nrf-corp/_about/About NRF Singapore/NRF Singapore.md

 <br>

 *This website is an official Singapore government agency website.
-It is owned and operated by NRF Singapore and it reserves the right to update or modify this website from time to time.*
+It is owned and operated by NRF and it reserves the right to update or modify this website from time to time.*